Spring Specials Are Blooming Now! Read More

 Temperatures are skyrocketing this summer as heatwave after heatwave rolls across the nation.
 You’re running your AC more than ever before, and it’s feeling the strain.
 The days have surpassed 100 degrees for weeks and it finally happens — your air conditioning stops working.

 The most common culprit is air compressor failure.
 Working as the heart of the whole system this is where refrigerant is pressurized into a hot gas allowing it to pass between the indoor and outdoor coils, thus cooling the air inside the home.
 One of the most integral components, without a functioning compressor an AC unit can’t run.
+Learn more about why frozen coils could signal trouble for your AC—an early warning sign that could help you avoid major HVAC repair service needs.Learn more about why ice on your AC could signal trouble.

 A dead AC compressor at the height of seasonal heat is critical.
 Dirty coils, an overheating unit, or a faulty capacitor are common reasons why an AC compressor can break down.
 Failure of a compressor can mean the whole unit needs to be replaced.
 However, there are some options to consider before making the most costly repairs!
+You may want to read these smart AC tips to prevent unexpected repairs—a helpful resource if you’re evaluating your HVAC service and repair options.
+For guidance, check out when it might be time to replace your AC.

 We’ve gone over the tried and true methods and outlined a list of steps to take when dealing with a failing unit.
 If your AC compressor dies, start by weighing these four courses of action: